Back to Insights

 Summary:

-The Cyber Kill Chain model demonstrates a hack – to gain unauthorised access to data or assets inside your organization’s security perimeter.
-The attacker performs reconnaissance, the intrusion of the security perimeter, exploitation of your security vulnerabilities, gaining and escalating privileges, lateral movement to gain access to more sensitive data, attempts to obfuscate their activity, and finally, exfiltrate data from the organization.
+The Cyber Kill Chain model demonstrates a hack – to gain unauthorized access to data or assets inside your organization’s security perimeter.
+The attacker performs reconnaissance, intrusion of the security perimeter, exploits your security vulnerabilities, gaining and escalating privileges, lateral movement to gain access to more sensitive data, attempts to obfuscate their activity, and finally, exfiltrates data from the organization.

-The only way to protect what you’ve worked hard to build is to be vigilant when it comes to cybersecurity.
+The only way to protect what you’ve worked hard to build is to be vigilant regarding cybersecurity.
 If you’d like to know more about how your business can benefit from managed services, just give us a call, we are here to help.

 cyber kill chain is used to demonstrate each and every stage of a successful cyberattack.
 It is an end-to-end procedure to demonstrate a hacker’s footprint.